The Specialist: Plot

-When he goes to the funeral of Adrian Hastings, Ray finds that May is alive.
-She went to the funeral to see if Ray would attend.
-Then they go to the Fontainebleau Hotel.
-They undress and make love in bed and in the shower.
-After this, she leaves.
+At the funeral of Adrian Hastings, Ray finds that May is alive.
+She went there to see if Ray would attend.
+The two go to the Fontainebleau Hotel and have sex.
+She then leaves.
 Meanwhile, Ned has gone to the cathedral and learns that the person in the casket is not May.
-She runs into Ned in the hotel lobby and makes an excuse as to why she did not tell him that she was alive.
-A henchman is ordered to take her to the car, and on the way, she asks to use the restroom.
-Once there, she uses a cell phone to warn Ray.
-He rigs the hotel room to explode, and when Ned's henchmen enter the room, it detonates, breaking the entire room off into the ocean.
+She runs into Ned in the hotel lobby and makes an excuse as to why she did not reveal that she was alive.
+A henchman is ordered to take her to the car, and en route, she asks to use the restroom.
+Once there, she calls to warn Ray.
+He rigs the hotel room to explode.
+When Ned's henchmen appear, it detonates, killing three of them.

 May is taken to Joe Leon but Ned insists on keeping her alive to lure Ray out.
 Ned listens in as Ray calls May, he refuses to meet with her and be "set up" again, but she convinces him that she truly does care about him.
-He arranges a meeting at a seafood restaurant and May uses secret coding to tell him it's a trap before hanging up.
+He arranges a meeting at a seafood restaurant and May uses secret coding to tell him it is a trap before hanging up.
 When Ned sends May inside, the restaurant explodes.
-Ray and May escape on a speed boat to his warehouse.
+Ray and May escape to his warehouse.
 Ned listens to the recording of Ray's call and tracks down his location.
 The next morning, May is preparing to leave to kill Joe Leon herself, but Ray tells her to let go of the past.
 Ned arrives with an army of police that surround the booby-trapped warehouse.
-In a final showdown, Ray and May are cornered.
-Ned pursues them, but is done in by his own hubris when he steps on a bomb.
-The entire warehouse goes up due to the chain of bombs exploding, killing Trent; Ray and May escape unseen through a tunnel.
+Ray and May are cornered.
+While pursuing them, Ned steps on a mine.
+The warehouse explodes, killing Ned; Ray and May escape unseen through a tunnel.

-The next day, Joe reads about the incident at the warehouse.
-He thanks God for bringing his revenge on Ray and May.
-He then opens the mail brought to him and finds a necklace.
-It contains a picture of May's parents, seeing that it's rigged with a bomb, he curses God just before the necklace explodes.
-After hearing the blast and knowing all responsible for her parents' death are dead, Ray asks how she feels, to which she responds, "Better".
+The next day, Joe opens his mail and finds a necklace.
+It contains a picture of May's parents and is rigged with a bomb, which kills Joe instantly.
+After hearing the necklace explode and knowing all responsible for her parents' death are dead, Ray asks how May feels, to which she responds, "Better".
 They drive off to start their life together.